Molecular nanotechnology: The feasibility of the proposals in Nanosystems

 To summarize the arguments against feasibility: First, critics argue that a primary barrier to achieving molecular nanotechnology is the lack of an efficient way to create machines on a molecular/atomic scale, especially in the absence of a well-defined path toward a self-replicating assembler or diamondoid nanofactory.
 Advocates respond that a preliminary research path leading to a diamondoid nanofactory is being developed.

 A second difficulty in reaching molecular nanotechnology is design.
 Hand design of a gear or bearing at the level of atoms might take a few to several weeks.
 While Drexler, Merkle and others have created designs of simple parts, no comprehensive design effort for anything approaching the complexity of a Model T Ford has been attempted.
-Advocates respond that it is difficult to undertake a comprehensive design effort in the absence of significant funding for such efforts, and that despite this handicap much useful design-ahead has nevertheless been accomplished with new software tools that have been developed, e.g., at Nanorex.
+Advocates respond that it is difficult to undertake a comprehensive design effort in the absence of significant funding for such efforts, and that despite this handicap much useful design-ahead has nevertheless been accomplished with molecular design software and editing tools that have been developed, e.g., at Nanorex, or the newer Molecular Science and Engineering Platform One (MSEP.one).